Am I the only one? How common is a sore throat?

 Sore throats summarised

 A sore throat is a common occurrence both in childhood and into your adulthood.
-It’s usually a sign of an impending cold, but can develop for other reasons.
+It’s usually a sign of an impending cold or flu, but can develop for other reasons.
 Importantly, most of the pain of a sore throat is actually caused by inflammation, so targeting the inflammation is a good place to start when looking for relief.
 Though they don’t tend to stick around for long, a sore throat can range from uncomfortable to downright painful, but relief is simple to find – just look for the Difflam range of sore throat products in your local pharmacy or supermarket.

-Frequently asked questions about relieving a sore throat
+Frequently asked questions about sore throats

 Rather than eating or drinking specific things, try to stay hydrated by drinking plenty of cool or warm fluids (like a good old cup of tea).
 You can also try eating cool, soft foods (think ice cream or frozen fruit like watermelon) when you have a sore throat.